gesslar/LPCDoc/static/files/LLM_Instructions_FluffOS.md

 ```

 Key points for class documentation:
-- Use @typedef with {class} type specifier
 - Document each property with @property tags
 - Include property types in curly braces
 - Add descriptions for both class and properties
-- Optional additional paragraph for implementation details
+- Optional additional paragraph for implementation details at the top

 ## Practical Guidelines